trustoverip/spec-up-t-website/docs/getting-started/local-installation/intro.md

 sidebar_position: 1
 ---

-# Intro
+# Local Installation Overview

-You can use Spec-Up-T locally on your computer through the command line.
+Spec-Up-T can be used locally on your computer via the command line, providing greater control and flexibility.

+To get started:

-- First, install Spec-Up-T
+- Install Spec-Up-T on your local machine.
-- Then you make sure your changes end up on GitHub
+- Ensure your changes are synchronized with GitHub.

-After that you can start writing, editing, adding to your Spec-Up-T installation.
+Once set up, you can begin writing, editing, and expanding your Spec-Up-T installation efficiently.